-At Burtons, we offer a wide range of Will writing services designed with you and your needs in mind.
+At Burtons, we offer a wide range of writing services for Wills, designed with you and your needs in mind.
 We do not provide off the shelf Wills, our Wills are all bespoke and are suitable for small value estates through complex situations where large estates and assets are involved.

-Your final wishes are extremely important, and we pride ourselves on our personal touch to ensure that your expectations are met; we prefer to speak to you in person to understand exactly what your requirements are to fit your current circumstances.
+Your final wishes are extremely important.
+We pride ourselves on our personal touch to ensure that your expectations are met.
+We prefer to speak to you in person to understand exactly what your requirements are to fit your current circumstances.
 This can be done either by a face to face meeting at one of our offices or via email, skype or telephone.
 With all remote Will writing, we will need to ensure that our client ID checks are thoroughly completed prior to commencement.

-A straight-forward Will can be written for you within a week from receipt of signed compliance documentation and in certain circumstances, we can write a Will within 24 hours in the event of an urgent situation; we are experienced with dealing with individuals in care homes and hospices and we are able to offer home, care home and hospice visits to suit you.
+A straight-forward Will can be written for you within a week from receipt of signed compliance documentation.
+And in certain circumstances, we can write a Will within 24 hours in the event of an urgent situation.
+We are experienced dealing with individuals in care homes and hospices and we can offer home, care home and hospice visits to suit you.

 When writing a Will you will need to consider the following:

 - Who should be your Executors – will they be able to cope with the probate if necessary?
 Do they have enough free time to be able to deal with your estate?